-- 1. Discuss the importance of the following climate and weather phenomena to determine the optimal placement or method of application of phosphorus fertilizers:
+- 1. Discuss the importance of the following climate and weather phenomena to determine the optimal placement or method of application of phosphorus:

-- a. intensity of rainfall.
+- a. intensity.

 - b. type of precipitation.

 - c. duration of precipitation.

-- d. runoff and erosion.
+- d. runoff.

 - 2. Discuss the relationship between tillage practices/system on phosphorus management.

-- 3. Discuss the considerations for phosphorus placement and method of application based on the risk of phosphorus runoff including but not limited to.
+- 3. Discuss the considerations for phosphorus placement and method of application based on the risk of phosphorus runoff.

-- a. in-furrow

-- b. surface application

-- c. banded application

-- d. subsurface application

-- 4. Plan the best placement or application method for phosphorus to minimize the transport of phosphorus offsite.
+- 4. Plan the best placement or application method for phosphorus to minimize the transport of phosphorus offsite considering

+- a. soil texture

+- b. pH

+- c. type of phosphorus

 - 5. Discuss how phosphorus contamination of surface water can occur from tile drainage due to placement and method of application.

-6. Discuss how to use drainage in water management to reduce phosphorus nutrient losses to surface water.
+- 6. Discuss how to use drainage water management to reduce phosphorus nutrient losses to surface water.